 Postsecondary Educational Support

-Another common situation where Washington orders child support to continue is in the case of postsecondary education.
+Probably the most common situation where Washington orders child support to continue occurs in cases of postsecondary education.

 This covers an array of educational options, including community colleges and four-year universities.
 Professional training, technical instruction, and vocational training designed to increase future employment prospects also fall into this category.